BIMSBbioinfo/janggu/docs/tutorial.rst

    data = ReduceDim(cover, aggregator='sum')

-Furthermore, dataset wrapper can be used in order to perform data augmentation.
-For that matter, Janggu ships :code:`RandomSignalScale` and :code:`RandomOrientation` which can be used to randomly alter the signal intesity during model fitting and randomly flipping the 5' to 3' orientations of the coverage signal.
+Other dataset wrappers can be used in order to perform data augmentation, including :code:`RandomSignalScale` and :code:`RandomOrientation` which can be used to randomly alter the signal intensity during model fitting and randomly flipping the 5' to 3' orientations of the coverage signal.

 For more specialized cases, these wrappers might also be a good starting point to derive or adapt from.

 Using the Genomic Datasets with keras models
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The above mentioned datasets :code:`Bioseq` and :code:`Cover` can be directly used with keras.
-An illustration of this is shown in `Example <https://github.com/BIMSBbioinfo/janggu/blob/master/src/examples/classify_bedregions_w_keras.py>`_.
+An illustration of this is shown in the `example notebook <https://github.com/BIMSBbioinfo/janggu/blob/master/src/examples/bedfile_examples.ipynb>`_.

 Converting a Numpy array to :code:`Cover`